Ishan-77/Git_Guide/README.txt

 `git restore <file>` -> removes all file changes from staging area to be commited.Can be useful,If we did some wrong code and dont need it anymmore.

+`git  restore --staged <file>`-> removes file changes from staging to working area

+Difference between git rm and restore ans:If we want to move the whole file back to untracked state then we do git rm,else if we just want changes to be moved in working area or staging area then we use git restore.

+`` -> If we want to avoid opening a text editor while commiting then we can do the needful.